Need help choosing an ATS?

 Often overlooked, the words we choose when we describe jobs can either draw in a diverse range of applicants or push them away.
 Your job descriptions are most of your candidates’ first impression of your company, and although we know they’re probably the bee’s knees, not tailoring them to be inclusive is a sure-fire way to blow your chances of getting a diverse applicant pool.

 Hint - if you’ve ever strived for a more diverse team but diverse candidates just don’t seem to apply, this could be one component contributing to your problem.
-Inclusive language is the way to go if you want to cast a wider net, and you can do this by:

 • Avoiding gender-specific terms and overly technical jargon that might discourage potential candidates.